 |Oracle® Fusion Middleware User's Guide for Oracle B2B

-For design-time data, use the Oracle B2B interface to import and export B2B repositories.
+This chapter describes how to use the Oracle B2B interface to import and export B2B repositories containing design-time data.

 Oracle B2B design-time data can be exported and saved to a ZIP file.
 The ZIP file can be imported back into Oracle B2B so that the data is available in the B2B interface.
 This is useful when migrating data from a test environment to a production environment.